gucci-on-fleek/lockdown-browser/Readme.md

 (OEM versions of the _Lockdown Browser_ must have a URL at the end; `ldb:dh%7BKS6poDqwsi1SHVGEJ+KMYaelPZ56lqcNzohRRiV1bzFj3Hjq8lehqEug88UjowG1mK1Q8h2Rg6j8kFZQX0FdyA==%7D` is a good default)

-Of course, this is usually symptomatic of another issue, so please make sure you have followed all the earlier instructions.
+Of course, this is usually symptomatic of another issue, so please ensure you have followed all the earlier instructions.

 ### Build issues

-If you have to build issues, please run `.\build.ps1 -r` to reset your workplace to a fresh start.
+If you have to build issues, please run `.\build.ps1 -Clean` to reset your workplace to a fresh start.
 It should build fine.

-If you still have issues, run `.\build.ps1 -l` for logging into a zip file you can send us.
+If you still have issues, run `.\build.ps1 -Logs` for logging into a zip file you can send us.

 ### Other issues